modAL-python/modAL/README.md

 pip install git+https://github.com/cosmic-cortex/modAL.git
 ```
 For running the examples, Matplotlib >= 2.0 is recommended.

+# Documentation<a name="documentation"></a>
+You can find the documentation of modAL at [https://cosmic-cortex.github.io/modAL](https://cosmic-cortex.github.io/modAL), where several tutorials and working examples are available, along with a complete API reference.
+For running the examples, Matplotlib >= 2.0 is recommended.

 # Citing<a name="citing"></a>
 If you use modAL in your projects, you can cite it as